 Our hotel was located almost at the end of the Cabo de Gata Park, near Mojácar city.
 On our trip there we crossed the whole park.
 One place more beautiful than the other.

 The first day was all about traveling and shopping some groceries.
 We booked a place with a kitchen and it was such a smart idea.
-We saved some bucks cooking our breakfast and dinner, also we didn’t need to drive late at night to find restaurant and bars.
+We saved some bucks cooking our breakfast and dinner, also we didn’t need to drive late at night to find restaurants and bars.
 Nothing better than a nice Spanish wine, some freshly home-made food and an amazing sea view!

 On the second and the third days in the Cabo de Gata Park we discovered hidden beaches, we swam in crystal clear water and relaxed under the sun!
 The park is full of pretty untouched beach, we pick some of them that you must visit.
 The best from the best! 😀

 Cabo de Gata beaches – our favorites

 When you drive till there you think it’s going to be a nice preserved beach.
 You park your car on the top of the hill and have to walk around 20 minutes to reach the sand.
 When you arrive there you think to yourself “Ohhh, this is a beautiful beach!”.
 One second later, when you turn your head to the right side, you spot a huge rock split in half that allowed you to pass to a secret part of the beach and then: OMG!!
 Wooowww… Is this real???
 No doubt one of the best beaches in Spain!

 Charming colored stones invite you to sit, the clear water is perfect for snorkeling!
 Find your spot and enjoy.
 With some home-made tuna sandwich in the bag, we spend the whole day on the beach!

 » Cala San Pedro